peteroupc/peteroupc.github.io/random.md

 <a id=Advice_for_New_Programming_Language_APIs></a>
 ## Advice for New Programming Language APIs

 Wherever possible, existing libraries or techniques that already meet the requirements for unpredictable-random and statistical-random RNGs should be used.
+For example:
-For example, an unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.
+- An unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.
+- A statistically-random implementation can use a PRNG algorithm that is already known to pass the `BigCrush` test battery without systematic failures (and has a state length 64 bits or greater), or an existing library that implements that algorithm.
+Examples of such algorithms are found in the [`xoroshiro+` quality page](http://xoroshiro.di.unimi.it/#quality).

 If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-For instance, a C API for unpredictible-random generators could look like the following:
+For instance, a C API for unpredictable-random generators could look like the following:
-`int random_fast(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
+`int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of bytes the API will fill.